geodynamics/pylith/docs/user/file-formats/meshio-ascii.md

     // This next section lists groups of vertices that can be used
-    // in applying boundary conditions to portions of the domain group = { // start of a group
+    // in applying boundary conditions to portions of the domain vertex-group = { // start of a group
       // the name can have whitespace, so no comments are allowed
       // after the name
-      name = face +y
+      name = vertices_negy

-      // Either groups of vertices or groups of cells can be
-      // specified, but currently PyLith only makes use of groups
-      // of vertices
-      type = vertices // ’vertices’ or ’cells’ count = 2 // number of vertices in the group indices = { // list of vertex indices in the group
+      count = 3 // number of vertices in the group indices = { // list of vertex indices in the group
         // multiple vertices may appear on a line
-        0 4 // this group contains vertices 0 and 4
+        0 2 4 // this group contains vertices 0, 2, 4
+      } // end of list of vertices
+    } // end of group

+    // This next section lists groups of cell faces that can be used
+    // in applying boundary conditions to portions of the domain face-group = { // start of a group
+      // the name can have whitespace, so no comments are allowed
+      // after the name
+      name = faces_negy
+      count = 2 // number of faces in the group indices = { // list of cell and vertices on face in the group
+        // only 1 face per line
+        0  0 2  // cell 0, face with vertices 0 and 2
+        1  2 5  // cell 1, face with vertices 2 and 5
       } // end of list of vertices
     } // end of group